VILLASframework/documentation/web/production.md

 For setup instructions see @ref web-development.

+### Automated

+Build the images of the frontend and backend:
+ - `cd VILLASweb`
+ - `docker build -t villas-web .`
+ - `cd ..\VILLASweb-backend`
+ - `docker build -t villas-backend .`

+Run the producation docker-compose file:
+ - `docker-compose -f docker-compose-production.yml up -d`

+### Manual

 ## Frontend

- - `ember build -prod` Build the static website for production into dist/
+ - `npm run build` Build the static website for production into dist/

-All files in dist/ must be served by the NGinX webserver.
-The backend endpoint must be changed in config/environment.js (API_HOST) to match the production backend endpoint (which should be proxied through the webserver).
+All files in build/ must be served by the webserver.
+The backend endpoint must be available under /api (e.g. via a proxy).

 ## Backend